Lanjelin/lazylib_preprocessing/README.md

   - I recommend [Audiobooks.bundle](https://github.com/macr0dev/Audiobooks.bundle) to use with Plex

 #### What does it do?
-* Fix broken IDv tags
+* Fix broken IDv tags, cleans up garbage in tags
 * Set IDv-tag title as part of total parts
 * Set IDv-tag artist as book author
 * Set IDv-tag album as book title
-* Set IDv-tag track as file number
+* Set IDv-tag track as part number